 Click here to view a webinar with tips for obtaining an internship.

 Scholars are responsible for obtaining their own internships.
 Please visit your institution's career center website or office for a list of internship opportunities.
-Keep an eye on the Cookie Jar and Facebook postings for opportunities, too.
+Keep an eye on the Cookie Jar, Cooke Connect, and Facebook postings for opportunities, too.

-For those interested in either the Cooke Breakthough Collaborative Fellowship or the Cooke National Council for Community and Education Partnerships Internship or the 12 PLUS internship, note that the application process and timeline is different from the Summer Internship Stipend.
+For those interested in the Cooke National Council for Community and Education Partnerships Internship or the 12 PLUS internship, note that the application process and timelines are different from the Summer Internship Stipend.
 The NCCEP deadline is March 16 and the 12 PLUS deadline is March 30.

 Contact us at 1-800-846-9025 or email email@example.com, if you have any questions regarding the internship program.